rfujiwar23/rfujiwar23/README.md

   <li>Boxing Enthusiast</li>
 </ul>

-<p>I have my own youTube channel, but I have strong opinions on creating streaming videos without the experience in broadcast or learning about the video creation process, thus not wanting to make money off from youTube without going through all the process in creating a programming (TV or online) with a team. </p>
+<p>I have my own youTube channel, but at this moment I would not want to monetize, though I have years of professional experience in producing and creating videos.</p>

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=rfujiwar23)](https://github.com/rfujiwar23/github-readme-stats)